Sudhanshu-Ambastha/Weather-App/README.md

 # Weather App

-A weather forecasting web application built with React, Tailwind CSS, and the OpenWeatherMap API.
+A weather forecasting web application built with React, CSS, and the OpenWeatherMap API.
 It provides real-time weather information, 5-day forecasts, air quality data, and supports geolocation to display weather based on the user's current location.

 ## Table of Contents
 - [Weather App](#weather-app)